Chemical Engineer

 Having gained experience from working on a variety of projects under supervision, further career progression often hinges on securing chartered status.
 Lots of employers provide internal training programmes for graduates to ensure they develop the wide range of experience needed to advance as a chemical engineer.

-The IChemE lists a wide range of these programmes which are known as Accredited Company Training Schemes (ACTS).
+The IChemE lists a wide range of these programmes, which are known as Accredited Company Training Schemes (ACTS).
 The successful completion of a scheme like this will positively contribute towards the application requirements for becoming a chartered chemical engineer and member of IChemE.
 Employers often provide mentors and supplement development training as you work towards these charterships.

 Future career

-Chemical engineer salaries
+Chemical engineering salaries

 Alongside exciting career progression, chemical engineering jobs often boast good pay rates too.
 Here are the salaries that you could earn when working as a chemical engineer: